komondor/hide-unhide/README.md

 ## development

+- use vscode (not cursor)
+- `cp -r ../ ~/` to have a developement environemnt in the extension window
 - `f5 to build and launch into another window`
 - `cmd+r to reload from the extension host window`